hey-amo/CardGames/README.md

 # CardGames

-A collection of traditional card games using Swift and Swift packages
+A collection of 3 traditional card games using Swift and Swift packages

-- Project archived for now
+## Games planned

+- Simple Blackjack
+- Simple War
+- Simple InBetween